 - Should I get paid if I’m asked to pitch IP?

-Also, check out our Rules of the Road page that covers best practices for pitching and IP development.
+Also, check out our Rules of the Road document that covers best practices for pitching and IP development.

 - Should I get paid for any prep work?